SoftFever/OrcaSlicer/doc/developer-reference/How-to-build.md

 ## MacOS 64-bit

-how to building with your Visual Studio 2022 on MacOS 64-bit.
+How to building with Xcode on MacOS 64-bit.

-### Tools Required
+### MacOS Tools Required

 - Xcode
 - CMake (version 3.31.x is mandatory)